elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### Explain, the function and syntax of string substring() method in JavaScript?
+### Explain the function and syntax of the string substring() method in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The string substring() method returns the part of the string between start and end.
-It accepts two arguments including the start (required) and end points.
-This is almost the same as slice, but it allows start to be greater than end.
+It accepts two arguments, including the start (required) and end points.
+This process is almost the same as slice, but it allows the start to be greater than the end.
 If "start" is greater than "end", this method will swap the two arguments, meaning str.substring(1, 4) == str.substring(4, 1).
-Negative arguments are (unlike slice) not supported, they are treated as 0.
-The start position is required and the end point if omitted, it extracts the rest of the string.
+Negative arguments are (unlike slice) not supported.
+They get treated as 0.
+The start position is required, and the end point, if omitted, it extracts the rest of the string.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />